-• All video programming distributors (VPDs) (cable operators, broadcasters, satellite distributors, and other multi-channel video programming distributors) are required to close caption their television programs.15 On February 20, 2014, the FCC adopted a Report and Order containing new rules for TV closed captioning that became effective on March 16, 2015.16 The FCC placed the burden of compliance with the new closed captioning rules on VPDs instead of video programmers, who are largely responsible for the closed captioning.
-As a result, VPDs must exercise best efforts to obtain compliance certifications from its video programmers.
+• All video programming distributors (VPDs) (cable operators, broadcasters, satellite distributors, and other multi-channel video programming distributors) are required to close caption their television programs.17 On February 20, 2014, the FCC adopted a Report and Order containing new rules for TV closed captioning that became effective on March 16, 2015.18 The FCC placed the burden of compliance with the new closed captioning rules on VPDs instead of video programmers, although video programmers are largely responsible for actually implementing closed captioning.
+As a result, VPDs must exercise best efforts to obtain compliance certifications from video programmers.